 MIDEAST STOCKS Major Gulf markets mixed in early trade

-June 20 (Reuters) - Major Gulf stock markets were mixed in early trade on Sunday with the Abu Dhabi index leading gains boosted by top lender First Abu Dhabi Bank.
+June 24 (Reuters) - Major stock markets in the Gulf were mixed in early trade on Thursday, with the Dubai index on course to snap two sessions of gains on weakness in banks.

-The country's gross domestic product also shrank 3% in the first quarter, slightly less than official estimates and compared with a 1% contraction last year, as a sharp fall in the oil sector pulled back the economy, data showed. read more
+In Dubai, the main share index (.DFMGI) edged down 0.2% as its top lender Emirates NBD (ENBD.DU) traded 0.7% lower.

-Dubai's main share index (.DFMGI) dropped 0.4%, hit by a 1% fall in sharia-compliant lender Dubai Islamic Bank (DISB.DU) and a 0.4% decrease in Emirates NBD Bank (ENBD.DU).
+The Bitcoin Fund (QBTCu.TO) debuted on the Nasdaq Dubai on Wednesday, becoming the Middle East's first listed cryptocurrency fund. read more

-In Abu Dhabi, the index (.ADI) added 0.2%, supported by a 0.7% rise in the country's largest lender First Abu Dhabi Bank (FAB.AD) and a 0.5% increase in aquaculture firm International Holdings (IHC.AD).
+The Abu Dhabi index (.ADI) fell 0.7%, hit by a 1.3% decline in the country's largest lender First Abu Dhabi Bank (FAB.AD).

-The central bank of the United Arab Emirates said the country's gross domestic product will grow 2.4% this year and 3.8% in 2022 as the economy recovers from restrictions imposed during the COVID pandemic. read more
+COVID-19 cases have risen in the UAE in the past month, prompting Abu Dhabi to maintain restrictions on entry such as home quarantine and testing at intervals after arrival. read more

 Our Standards: The Thomson Reuters Trust Principles.